JOIN THE CLUB FOR THE 2023-2024 SCHOOL YEAR!

-Enter your zip code and find your Club.
+Enter your zip code to find your Club.

-Our Clubs are open to school-aged youth in grades K-12.
+Our Clubs are open to kids ages 5-18.
 To join, visit any of our Club pages, view details, and complete the online application.

 Frequently Asked Questions

 You can register in person at the Club, or you can register online through our online application portal.
 Separate applications are required for summer and school year.

 Membership is available for youth between the ages of 6 and 18.
 Membership is open to all youth regardless of gender, gender expression, sexual orientation, ethnicity, or income.

 Our Clubs are open to kids between the ages of 6 and 18.

 Currently, families pay $2 per year per child.
 That rate will increase to $25 per child for summer programming and $25 per child for school year programming.
 No family will be asked to pay more than $200 per calendar year, regardless of the number of members they register.

 Hours vary by location, but Clubs are generally open Monday through Friday.
 During the school year, Clubs are open after school until 6:00 pm or later and Clubs are open all day during the summer.
 Hours vary by location.
 Contact your local Club for the exact operating schedule.

 Yes.
 Programs vary per Club, but typically run Monday – Friday from 9:00 a.m. – 5:00 p.m.
 Contact your Club for more information.